ibm-messaging/kafka-connect-mq-source/README.md

 ### Creating Kafka Connect deployment and service in Kubernetes

-**NOTE:** Remember to [build the Docker image](#running-with-docker) and push it to your Kubernetes image repository.
+**NOTE:** You will need to [build the Docker image](#running-with-docker) and push it to your Kubernetes image repository.
+Remember that the supplied Dockerfile is just an example and you will have to modify it for your needs.
 You might need to update the image name in the `kafka-connect.yaml` file.

 1. Update the namespace in `kafka-connect.yaml`
 1. `kubectl -n <namespace> apply -f kafka-connect.yaml`